felipers84/altura-ideal/README.md

 # alturaideal

-The apps basically takes the BMI formula as a parameter and suggests an individual ideal height (altura ideal in portuguese) instead of the ideal weight.
+This app basically takes the BMI formula as a parameter and suggests an individual ideal height (altura ideal in portuguese) instead of the ideal weight.

 This is a personal project for Flutter learning and fun purposes.